-Films at the Castro Theater run from TBD for 2017.
+Films at the Castro Theater run from July 20 to August 6 for 2017.
 Each day the festival offers five to six shows each day.
 After opening night, films run from 11am or 12pm until late in the evening.

 The Castro Theater is near the corner of Market and Castro Streets in the Castro District.

 The easiest way to get here is to take the underground Muni trains (K, L, M or N) to the Castro Street Station.
 Exit near Harvey Milk Plaza and walk just a half block to the Castro.

 You will find several great place to eat nearby.
 Some of my favorites include pizza by the slice at Marcello's Pizza (420 Castro Street) or pub food at Harvey's (500 Castro Street).

 If you are looking for something a little nicer, click here for find some of my other recommendations in this district.

 If you plan on attending several of the films at this location during the San Francisco Jewish Film Festival, you can stay at one of the cute B&Bs in this district.
 The Parker Guest House is just around the corner at 520 Church Street.
 You can also stay at the small Inn on Castro (321 Castro Street) or The Willows Bed and Breakfast (710 14th Street).

 Since it's easy to get to the Castro Theater from anywhere in SF, you can really stay in almost any district.
 The most popular are Union Square and Fisherman's Wharf.
 It's really easy to get here from both (although it takes less time to get here from Union Square).

 Before you book your hotel, make sure you check out all of the hotel specials on TripAdvisor.com.
 Their deals range from discounts off your nightly stay to free parking or Wi-Fi.
 Click here to check them out today!